aeon0/d4lf/README.md

 ### Game Settings

-- Font size can be small or medium (better tested on small) in the Gameplay Settings
+- Font size can be small or medium in the Gameplay Settings
 - Game Language must be English

 ### Run